Most life-changing moments are ruined by paperwork - nobody likes paperwork.

 I've been married a couple of times before, what do I need to provide?

-You will need to supply the death or divorce certificate of your former marriage of your last marriage only – not all of them.
-See the list of Births Deaths Marriages in each State.
+You will need to supply the death or divorce certificate of your last marriage only - not all of them.
+See the list of Births Deaths Marriages in each State if you don't have this paperwork.

-I can’t find my birth certificate.
-Will my Aussie passport do?
+I can't find my birth certificate.
+Will my passport do?

 I was born overseas?

-You can supply either your overseas birth certificate or the passport from your country of birth (it’s okay if it has expired, but if it’s been cancelled, then that’s not acceptable).
-If you supply your overseas birth certificate, I must be able to understand what it says – so if it’s in Chinese for example, you’ll need it translated through an accredited agency, because I can’t read Chinese.
+You can supply either your overseas birth certificate or the passport from your country of birth.
+If you supply your overseas birth certificate, I must be able to understand what it says - so if it's in Chinese for example, you'll need it translated through an accredited agency, because I can't read Chinese.

 We're both under 18, can we get married?